mxdrew/gps-lcd/README.md

 - MicroSD Card: https://www.amazon.com/SanDisk%C2%AE-microSDHCTM-8GB-Memory-Card/dp/B0012Y2LLE/
 - USB to MicroUSB Cable: https://www.amazon.com/AmazonBasics-Male-Micro-Cable-Black/dp/B0711PVX6Z/

+*Please note that these links may no longer work, but they worked at the time I started this project.
+I'll try my best to update them to working links if the listings change, but can not guarantee that.
+Additionally, if you have any suggestions for different products or merchants to use, please suggest them!*

 ## References
 The code and wiring diagrams contained in this repository is adapted from the following places: